62-year-old attempts to break record for world’s longest plank

 “I think everyone has mental health issues that they go through and we want to bring that to the forefront and make it OK to exercise our mind, just like we exercise our bodies,” said Peter Dell’Aquila with the Braidwood Area Healthy Community Coalition.

-Ahead of Hood’s record-breaking planking endeavor and journey to raising awareness about mental health, he is in Tampa doing pre-production work ahead of his upcoming fitness video, set for release later this year.
+Ahead of Hood’s record-breaking planking endeavor and journey towards raising awareness about mental health, he is in Tampa doing pre-production work on his upcoming fitness video, set for release later this year.

 “I am going to give them my top 12 exercises and specific training routines to do in order to hold a plank and be successful in one’s fitness journey,” he said.